cortex-lab/alyx/scripts/deployment_examples/alyx-docker/README.md

 ## TODO
-* image is enormous, look for ways to reduce size...ibllib...
 * find home for ibl alyx files (settings, configs, certs)
 * determine if using github actions to build and deploy container is feasible
   * https://github.com/iamamutt/IBL-pipeline/blob/master/.github/workflows/iblenv-docker-image.yml